Tinetti Balance Test

 • Next, you will gently nudge your patient's sternum with the palm of your hand three times while their eyes are open.

-• Lastly, make your patient turn 360 degrees then have them sit back down.
+• Lastly, make your patient turn 360 degrees, and then have them sit back down.

 This part requires a spacious area with a flat, smooth surface.
 There should be more than enough space that your elderly patient can walk a 15-meter distance back and forth.
 Once you are in this space, do the following:

-• Pull some tape or something else that can be used to mark a 15-meter distance.
-Have a yard stick to properly measure this.
+• Pull some tape or something else to mark a 15-meter distance.
+Have a yardstick to measure this properly.

 • The patient will begin standing at the tip of the distance marker.